 5G automation is a complex topic that will be fully addressed over multiple ONAP releases.
-The Casablanca release enables an initial set of 5G features and sets the overall direction for subsequent releases.
+The Dublin release provides a second installment of 5G features and sets the direction for subsequent releases.
 The major 5G related ONAP initiatives include:

 - PNF discovery & integration

-- Network slicing (Not included in Casablanca, planned as a roadmap item)
+- Network slicing (modeling development and PoC)

 - 5G network optimization